 The last time you left your resin, you were stoked.
 You spent hours creating a masterpiece, then waited for what seemed like an eternity.
 Now, you uncover your art only to find that the surface is uneven.
 You see pits and voids and ask yourself, why does my epoxy have dimples?

-These dents and holes are also known as fish eyes in resin.
+💡 Pro tip: You can also refer to these dents and holes as fish eyes in resin.
 I like how calling it a fish eye somehow makes it sound more exotic and unplanned.
+But not as much fun as these fish eyes you can read.

 Here are a few explanations about why you may have dimples on your epoxy surface: